 - You sell alcoholic beverages (unless you hold a reunion permit).

-- You sell new or used road vehicles or lease such vehicles for a period of 12 months or more.
+- You sell or lease new or used road vehicles, other than a road vehicle that is your capital property, for a period of 12 months or more.

-To find out how to register your business for the GST/HST and QST, refer to Registering for the GST and QST.
+To find out how to register your business for the GST/HST and QST, see Registering for the GST and QST.

-For more information on the GST and QST registration rules, and the special rules respecting QST registration, refer to brochure IN-202-V, Registering with Revenu Québec.
+For more information on the GST and QST registration rules and the special rules respecting QST registration, see IN-202-V, Registering with Revenu Québec.